 Things to do nearby – visit Coney Island

 Once you arrive at the ocean shores, you’ll see 14 stone pillars that will lead you through the dry seabed to the island.
 Once again, you can either drive across or leave your car behind and continue on foot.
-The distance from the mainland is around 2.5 kilometers and there are two sandy beaches, a pier and a even a pub who’s door is said to come from a shipwreck.
+The distance from the mainland is around 2.5 kilometres, and there are two sandy beaches, a pier, and a pub whose door is said to come from a shipwreck.

 Depending on how much time you’ve got or where you are staying, once you are back in Strandhill, pleased to have accomplished the whole loop, you can easily spend the night in one of the hotels and try at least one traditional dish.
 The majority of recipes are seafood-based, and it is easy to see why.
 With Strandhill having the Atlantic ocean at its foot, the fish is always super fresh.
 Cooked with different spices and served with vegetables, it is a must when visiting the town.